 argument2: a string specifying the name of an arbitrary “answer ﬁle” which acts as input to the validator program.
 The answer ﬁle may, but is not necessarily required to, contain the “correct answer” for the problem.
 For example, it might contain the output which was produced by a judge’s solution for the problem when run with input ﬁle as input.
 Alternatively, the “answer ﬁle” might contain information, in arbitrary format, which instructs the validator in some way about how to accomplish its task.
 The meaning of the contents of the answer ﬁle is not defined by the standard.

-argument3: a string which specifies the name of a “feedback directory” in which the validator can produce “feedback files” in order to report additional information on the validation of the output ﬁle.
+argument3: a string which specifies the name of a “feedback directory” in which the validator can produce “feedback files” to report additional information on the validation of the output ﬁle.
 The feedbackdir must end with a path separator (typically '/' or '\' depending on operating system), so that simply appending a filename to feedbackdir gives the path to a file in the feedback directory.

 In addition, the standard specifies that the team’s output (the output ﬁle which was produced by the program being validated) must be presented to the validator's standard input channel; PC2 arranges that this is true for any custom validator which is specified as using the CLICS Validator Interface standard.